3 Reasons to grow your own salad greens and how to do it in the soil in a square foot garden or in hydroponics, aeroponics or the Kratky method.

 For nutrients we like the General Hydroponics MaxiGro, it is inexpensive and works great.

-Here you have it the 3 reasons to grow your own salad and How To Do It in soil in a square food garden or in hydroponics using aeroponics or the kratky method.
+Here you have it the 3 reasons to grow your own salad greens and How To Do It in the soil in a square foot garden or in hydroponics, aeroponics or the Kratky method.

 Beside all the health benefits of growing your own salad greens, there is also a huge satisfaction.
 Imagine in a snow storm or during a heat wave still to be able to harvest your own fresh lettuce.
 It is so worth it, what is holding you back from doing it?